embrace-io/embrace-docs/docs/ios/5x/features/traces.md

 ## Feature Support

-The Embrace Performance Tracing API allows you to:
+The Embrace Traces API allows you to:

 - Create real-time performance timers or record past operations.
     - For real-time tracing, we use a “Stopwatch” concept that enables you to start and stop the timing of a span manually